PakonAges/IdleTD/Assets/Plugins/Fingers/Readme.txt

 Tutorial
 --------------------
-Please note that the tutorials may reference the "Updated" property of the GestureRecognizer class.
+Please note that the tutorials may reference the "Updated" property of the DigitalRubyShared.GestureRecognizer class.
 This property has been deprecated in favor of the "StateUpdated" property, the "Updated" property will be removed in a future release.

 Complete overview: https://youtu.be/97tJz0y52Fw
 Image recognition, OCR and shapes: https://youtu.be/7dvP_zhlWvU and https://youtu.be/6JgPYK38G9o